Voxelise was a 3D voxel editor that is designed to be easy and intuitive yet powerful, featuring multiple layers and frame-based animation.

 - Source control was handled using BitBucket, SourceTree and Mercurial.

-It was then officially launched at the BETT education trade show in London in January 2017 and was a hit with school teachers.
+It was officially launched at the BETT education trade show in London in January 2017 and was a hit with school teachers.
 The simplicity of the user interface and the voxel connection with Minecraft made it appealing to children, but it had enough depth and complexity to allow complex models and animations, making it an interesting tool for the classroom.

 Voxelise was especially of interest to those schools who had recently obtained a 3D printer and were looking for creative ways for the children to build their own content for 3D printing.